Want to explore Boston when your cruise ship stops at the Flynn (Black Falcon) Cruise Terminal for a Port of Call visit?

 Two Boston shore excursions are available for you to book online, and both give you an exciting way to tour Boston.

 Choose the Hop On Hop Off Trolley Tour if you want an easy way to travel around the city at your own pace.
 You can easily spend the whole day traveling around the route and getting off to explore specific attractions or have lunch along the way.

 Opt for the half-day motor coach tour to Cambridge, Lexington, and Concord if you want to go beyond Boston to see famous Revolutionary War sites, bustling Harvard Square, and the lovely New England towns of Concord and Lexington.

 Boston Trolley Tours

-Board the Hop On Hop Off Trolley at the Cruise Terminal (on Port of Call days), and get ready to see our top attractions and most spectacular neighborhoods.
+Board the Hop On Hop Off Trolley near the Cruise Terminal in Seaport, and get ready to see our top attractions and most spectacular neighborhoods.

 Ride the trolley for the whole narrated loop (about 2 hours) or get off and back on whenever you please.
 Stops include Faneuil Hall Marketplace, New England Aquarium, Newbury Street, Harvard, the Boston Tea Party Museum, and more.